ari-rexhaj/cic-mic/README.md

 - quickmatch? (probably wont do this)
 ## known bugs:
 - NONE!! is this a good thing or a bad thing?

+is the code good? probably not. does it work? yes.